On average, an American uses around 80-100 gallons of water per day. It may not seem like much as you go through your day, but it quickly adds up.

 7. You're Getting Pests

 Homes are prone to pests, but if you get a sudden infestation, then you might have something wrong with your water pipe.
 This is because many pests thrive in humidity and moisture.

 The problem with a broken water main line to your house is that leaks can occur anywhere, either inside or outside.

 As we've mentioned above, your yard might look flooded, which is a tell-tale sign that you've got a water main line issue.
 But there are more subtle ways water can leak, and you may not notice them.

 While a pest infestation doesn't necessarily mean you have an issue with your main line, it should still be a cause for concern.
 This is especially true if you've noticed other signs on this list as well.

 Now that you know some key signs of a water main line problem, you can quickly spot them if they rear their ugly heads.

 You should immediately call a professional plumber after noticing these signs.
 They can get to the root cause of your issues and promptly take care of them so you get flowing water again without worrying about your water main line.

-Have you noticed any of these signs and need water main line repair?
+Have you noticed any of these signs and need the water main line repaired?
 Then request a plumbing estimate now.